Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Nebraska Stats and Trends

-- In Nebraska's nine games this season, it has four wins against the spread.

-- The Cornhuskers have been underdogs by 14.5 points or more once this season and covered the spread.
+- This season, the Cornhuskers won ATS in their only game as an underdog of 15 points or more.

-- Nebraska has gone over the point total in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- Nebraska has hit the over in 37.5% of its opportunities this year (three times over eight games with a set point total).

 - When Nebraska scores more than 19.3 points, it is 3-4 against the spread and 3-5 overall.

-- Nebraska is 4-4 against the spread and 3-6 overall when the team churns out more than 355.9 yards.
+- When Nebraska amasses more than 355.9 yards, the team is 4-4 against the spread and 3-6 overall.

-- The Cornhuskers have turned the ball over 13 times, one fewer times than the Buckeyes have forced turnovers (14).
+- The Cornhuskers have 13 giveaways this season, while the Buckeyes have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.